pismo-foss/istiops/README.md

 # Istio Operator

-Istio Operator (a.k.a `istiops`) is a tool to manage traffic for microservices deployed via [Istio](https://istio.io/).
+Istio Process Status (a.k.a `istiops`) is a tool to manage traffic for microservices deployed via [Istio](https://istio.io/).
 It simplifies deployment strategies such as bluegreen or canary releases with no need of messing around with tons of `yamls` from kubernetes' resources.

 ## Documentation